Cold Weather Sleeping Bags

 Down or Synthetic?

-Down is definitely the best insulation material available - although synthetic sleeping bags are being improved upon all the time.
-Down forms pockets that efficiently trap and hold air.
+Down is definitely the best insulation material available - although synthetic sleeping bags are improving all the time.
+Down forms small air pockets that efficiently trap and hold warm air.
 Click here to learn more about down filled sleeping bags.

 purple down sleeping bag